Admission International Students for 2018-2019

 NOTE: All candidates are obliged to come to Amsterdam to attend their entrance exam at our academy!!

-A few weeks before the examination, you will receive an invitation and two home assignments by e-mail.
+Two to three weeks before the examination, you will receive an invitation (with home assignments for Basicyear candidates) by e-mail.

 The entrance exam consists of an admission interview with one or two separate admissions committees.
 During these interviews, you will present a large and varied selection of your visual work, no more than 3 years old.
 Candidates for the first year must also show the development and results of the two home assignments.
 Based on your presentation, the committees will ask you questions, for instance on your work, the home assignments, your motivation, your background, your sources of inspiration and your expectations regarding the study programme.
 The interviews will take a maximum of 20 minutes.
 Before the examination, you will have a little time to set up your work in the classroom in which the examination takes place.